Kaiyrly/eb-1a/3-improvements/README.md

 Each one of us is required to prove that the US will benefit from our immigration.
 There is a dedicated section on that in every petition.
-Instead, we are wasted, and that's disrespect.
+Instead, we are wasted and that's disrespect.

 Also, I was single and tried to avoid relationships after my petition was approved